Loss of job insurance

 Mortgage protection insurance and loss of job

-Mortgage protection insurance can also protect you when you lose your job, as it’s designed to kick in to cover you against any mishaps that may affect your ability to make loan repayments.
-If you lose your job, fall ill or even die, mortgage protection insurance will cover your mortgage repayments for a certain period of time to help either you or your family regain control of your finances.
+Mortgage protection insurance can sometimes protect you when you lose your job, as it’s designed to kick in to cover you against mishaps that may affect your ability to make loan repayments.

 Mortgage protection policies will generally include the following features: